Combining Camaraderie with Creativity

 Do you have a pile of unfinished or failed paintings stacked in the corner somewhere?
 Don’t know what to do with them?
 This session will be interactive and encourage us to try new remedies to “save” that expensive piece of paper that got stuck!
 In this session, we will travel in a “round robin’ approach from table to table and get tips on things to do.
 Bring a painting and your notebooks for capturing ideas…and you must might find a way to add new life to those paintings in the corner.

-AUGUST 28: CRITIQUE WITH DR. JULIA MAY (Note: Date change from directory)
+SEPTEMBER 25: CRITIQUE WITH DR. JULIA MAY (Note: Date change from directory)

 Back by popular demand, to help you resolve that “what to do now” in a current piece you are working on.
 Please bring in one piece (because of time constraints).